balabit/syslog-ng-docker/syslog-ng/README.md

 ```

 ## More information
-For detailed information on how to run your central log server in Docker and other Docker-related syslog-ng use cases, see the blog post [Your central log server in Docker] (https://syslog-ng.com/blog/central-log-server-docker/).
+For detailed information on how to run your central log server in Docker and other Docker-related syslog-ng use cases, see the blog post [Your central log server in Docker](https://syslog-ng.com/blog/central-log-server-docker/).